Yukitoshi12345/Yukitoshi-Portfolio/README.md

 # Yukitoshi-Portfolio
 Welcome to Yukitoshi's Portfolio.
 A meticulously crafted portfolio has been developed, effectively showcasing expertise and accomplishments.
-This user-friendly platform seamlessly guides potential employers through profile, work, and contact information, fostering a comprehensive understanding of their capabilities.
+This user-friendly platform seamlessly guides potential employers through profile, work, and contact information, fostering a comprehensive understanding of capabilities.

 ## Table of Contents